7 Best Online Tax Filing Services For Homeowners of 2024

 TaxSlayer: Best Budget Online Tax Service

-As colorful as the name is, this is actually a tax prep service that offers up filing with as little or as much assistance as you may need.
+As colorful as the name is, this is a tax prep service offering up filing with as little or as much assistance as you may need.

 This is one of those systems that is priced based on how much support you feel you need.

-If you’re very confident and just have a simple 1040 to file, you can file for free.
+You can file for free if you’re confident and have a simple 1040.
 Expect to pay more if you need extra help.

-However, for the price of around $85 for both state and tax, not only can you file more complicated taxes and forms but you have online support from an actual tax expert.
+However, for around $85 for both state and tax, you can file more complicated taxes and forms and have online support from an actual tax expert.

-Premium customers can not only chat online with a tax pro but also call or email without expecting to be stuck in a long queue and is probably the ideal package for a first-time filer who has more than just a simple 1040 to file.
+Premium customers can chat online with a tax pro and call or email without expecting to be stuck in a long queue.
+It is probably the ideal package for a first-time filer with more than just a simple 1040 to file.

 Price